UZBEKISTAN: Torture, prayer bans, but "No problems in Uzbekistan's prisons"?

 After the family complained about the torture, the prison authorities moved the prisoner to a different prison "where he is treated normally", the family told Forum 18.
 The authorities "asked us not to complain further."

 Prisoner of conscience Imam Khayrullo Tursunov was illegally extradited from Kazakhstan by Uzbekistan in March 2013, against a direct statement of the UN Committee Against Torture.
 He was sentenced in June 2013 to 16 years in jail for meeting privately with other Muslims without state permission to study the Koran and pray.
+Later in 2013, he was apparently deliberately exposed by the regime to the potentially fatal disease of tuberculosis (TB) by being moved to a prison for TB sufferers.

 In 2016 he was apparently tortured, and on 17 April 2019 he was tortured again to extract statements against a distant relative.